The term ”Sexual orientation” means to develop physical, romantic, emotional and sexual relationships with people.¹

 Can lesbians and gay men be good parents? ²

-For instance, do these children develop problems in gender identity or gender role behaviour?
-The answer from research is clear: sexual and gender identities (including gender identity, gender-role behaviour and sexual orientation) develop in much the same way among children of lesbian mothers as they do among heterosexual parents.
-Few studies are available regarding children of gay fathers.
+Truth: Research has shown that sexual and gender identities (including gender identity, gender-role behaviour and sexual orientation) develop in much the same way among children of lesbian mothers as they do among heterosexual parents.
+Few studies are available on gay fathers.

-3. Are children of lesbian and gay parents likely to have problems with social relationships?
+Myth: Children of gay parents are more likely to have problems with social relationships because of teasing or mistreatment.

-For example, will they be teased or otherwise mistreated by their peers?
-Once more, evidence indicates that children of lesbian and gay parents have normal social relationships with their peers and adults.
-The picture that emerges from this research shows that children of gay and lesbian parents enjoy a social life that is typical of their age group in terms of involvement with peers, parents, family members and friends.
+Truth: Evidence indicates from this research shows that children of gay and lesbian parents enjoy a social life that is typical of their age group in terms of involvement with peers, parents, family members and friends.

-4. Are these children more likely to be sexually abused by a parent or by a parent’s friends or acquaintances?
+Myths: Children from gay couples are more likely to be sexually abused by a parent or by a parent’s friends or acquaintances.

-In summary, social science has shown that the concerns often raised about children of lesbian and gay parents, concerns that are generally grounded in prejudice against and stereotypes about gay people, are unfounded.
-Overall, the research indicates that the children of lesbian and gay parents do not differ markedly from the children of heterosexual parents in their development, adjustment or overall well-being.
+Conclusion: Concerns are generally grounded in prejudice against and stereotypes about gay people, and they are unfounded because the research indicates that the children of lesbian and gay parents do not differ markedly from the children of heterosexual parents in their development, adjustment or overall well-being.

 References & resources